Resources for Schools & Partners

 - Report on partnerships – partners, hours, students served to Creative Advantage project manager

 - Liaison with our evaluation team, The BERC Group to:

 - Schedule annual observations and focus groups in the school for the purpose of evaluating the effectiveness and impact of The Creative Advantage on a school community.

 - Complete an annual School Arts Inventory for your school (May/June)

 - Encourage school staff to complete annual 21st Century Skills attitudes and beliefs survey

-- Arts Team Coordinator must be Seattle Public Schools staff.
+- Arts Team Coordinator must be SPS staff.

 - May be appointed by principal or selected by school arts team.